-An employee who claims to be entitled —

-(a) to use the employee’s entitlement under section 19(1) as paid leave under section 20(1); or

-(b) to use the employee’s entitlement under section 19(1) as paid carer’s leave under section 20A(1); or

-(c) to unpaid carer’s leave under section 20B(1),

-is to provide to the employer evidence that would satisfy a reasonable person of the entitlement.
+An employee who claims to be entitled to paid personal leave or unpaid personal leave under this Division must provide to the employer evidence that would satisfy a reasonable person of the entitlement.

-[Section 22 inserted: No. 20 of 2002 s.
-172; amended: No. 36 of 2006 s.
-33.]
+[Section 22A inserted: No. 30 of 2021 s.
+116.]

 Division 3 — Annual leave